TypeFox/monaco-languageclient/README.md

 ## Getting started

-### Dev environment: Local machine
+### Dev environments

 On your local machine you can prepare your dev environment as follows.
+At first it is advised to build everything.
 From CLI in root of the project run:

 ```bash
 git clone https://github.com/TypeFox/monaco-languageclient.git